standardhealth/cimpl-doc/docs/cimpl6Reference.md

 #radiation         "Radon or other radiation source"
 #swimming_pool     "Swimming Pool"
 ```
-### Keywords
+### Keywords and Reserved Words
-CIMPL has a number of keywords.
-Keywords in CIMPL are followed by colons (:).
-Keywords are not reserved words in CIMPL language, but it using keywords for other purposes, e.g., as data element names, is not good practice.
+CIMPL has a number of keywords and reserved words.
+Keywords are followed by colons, and appear in declarations.
+Examples are `Namespace` and `Entry`.
+Reserved words (e.g., `boolean`, `or`, `from` ) are part of the grammar.
+Keywords are not reserved, but using keywords for other purposes (for example, as data element names), is not good practice.
+For a complete list, see [ANTLR4 grammar](#https://github.com/standardhealth/shr-grammar/tree/master/src/main/antlr).

 ### Whitespace
 Repeated whitespace is generally not meaningful within CIMPL files.
 So this: